EasyRPG/easyrpg.org/content/tools/index.md

 ### LCF2XML
 Tool to convert LMU, LMT, LDB and LSD files into XML and vice-versa.

+### LCFSTRINGS
+Tool to list the strings used for the text and filenames from LMU, LMT, LDB and LSD files.

 ### LMU2PNG
 Tool to render LMU maps to PNG images with events as tiles support.